mameko/undergrad/README.md

 # undergrad
-some of the projects done during undergrad
+some of the projects I have done during undergrad.